ori-drs/pronto-distro/README.rst

 The License information is available in the LICENSE file attached to this document.

-Maurice Fallon, Feb 2015. maurice.fallon@ed.ac.uk
+Maurice Fallon, Feb 2015. mfallon@robots.ox.ac.uk